plmqaz-bot/wholeren/README.md

 change sales comission lookup into cumulative

-change service to show Application only for service that allow application.
+change service to show Application only for service that allow application. --DONE

 add salesGroup into contract, and select contractcategory based on group,